About the Foundation

 Todd Stiefel lives in Raleigh, NC with his wife and two children.
-Todd is the founder and president of the Stiefel Freethought Foundation, chair of Openly Secular, and president of Heretical Reason Productions.
+Todd is the founder and president of the Stiefel Freethought Foundation and president of Heretical Reason Productions.
 His foundation was the largest donor to both Reason Rally 1 and 2.
 In 2009 he made the transition from Chief Strategy Officer of Stiefel Laboratories to secular activist and philanthropist.
 Todd has gifted over $5.2 million to charitable causes, including $4.7 million dollars to nonprofit organizations in the secular movement.

 Todd graduated cum laude from Duke University.
 He worked 12 years for Stiefel Laboratories, holding positions in marketing, sales operations and strategy.
 During his tenure, the company’s revenues quadrupled.
 He was the Chief Strategy Officer, the Enterprise Leadership Team chairman and a member of the Board’s executive committee.
 He was responsible for 250 people including the finance, strategy, risk, facilities, administration and program management functions.
 Todd co-led the teams that sold equity to Blackstone and Stiefel Laboratories to GlaxoSmithKline.